 The UKFPO offer 2 different types of foundation training programmes that are dependent on your registration with the GMC.
-Please familarise yourself with the information below to help choose which programme to apply for.
+Please familiarise yourself with the information below to help guide you on which programme you may be eligible to apply for.

 What is provisional registration?